mehulagg/gitlab/doc/ci/yaml/gitlab_ci_yaml.md

 To use GitLab CI/CD, you need:

 - Application code hosted in a Git repository.
-- Build, test, and deployment scripts in a file called [`.gitlab-ci.yml`](README.md), which is located in the root of your repository.
+- A file called [`.gitlab-ci.yml`](README.md) in the root of your repository, which contains the CI/CD configuration.

 In the `.gitlab-ci.yml` file, you can define: